Disclaimer: I own nothing, nothing at all! I disclaim everything and give all its claims to Square.

 "Yuffie…" his voice was quiet, always husky, and that whole stupid grin thing I had going on a while ago?
 Came back in full force.

 I propelled myself up so I was sitting on the library table, legs swinging.
 "Hey, Vinnie!
 Have a nice nap?"
-Gawd, I am so ironic sometimes.
+Because irony is my favorite.

 He was in front of me in an instant, one hand on my cheek and his eyes just taking me all in, and there was most definitely some major blushage going on with my face.